Log flume

-A log flume is a watertight flume constructed to transport lumber and logs down mountainous terrain using flowing water.
+A log flume or lumber flume is a watertight flume constructed to transport lumber and logs down mountainous terrain using flowing water.
 Flumes replaced horse- or oxen-drawn carriages on dangerous mountain trails in the late 19th century.
 Logging operations preferred flumes whenever a reliable source of water was available.
 Flumes were cheaper to build and operate than logging railroads.
 They could span long distances across chasms with more lightweight trestles.

 Flumes remained in widespread use through the early 20th century.
 The logging truck replaced both the logging railroad and the flume after WWII.
 Today, log flumes remain in the popular imagination as amusement park rides.

 History

-J.W.
-Haines built the first successful lumber flume in 1859.
+J. W. Haines built the first successful lumber flume in 1859.
 The v-shaped trough brought a half-million feet of lumber daily from the eastern Sierra Nevada to the Comstock Lode.
 The 15 mi route was between Lake Tahoe and Reno, terminating at the Virginia and Truckee Railroad terminus in Washoe Valley.
 Soon, log flumes spread across the mountains of the western United States as artificial rivers that brought lumber to market.

-Flume Heads
+Flume heads

 Log flumes need a steady supply of water.
 Often, a log pond or artificial reservoir serves this purpose.
 The head directs the flow of water into the top of the flume.
 Flume boxes are built tight with lumber free of knots to prevent leaks.
 Feeder troughs resupply water on long routes.

 Logging flumes were only needed in semi-arid regions without rivers or navigable streams.
 As a result, water rights were often difficult to secure.
 Often, flumes moved water from one drainage basin to another, with rights settled in court.